JarekMendyk/falcon_7b/README.md

 # 🚀 Falcon-7B

 **Falcon-7B is a 7B parameters causal decoder-only model built by [TII](https://www.tii.ae) and trained on 1,500B tokens of [RefinedWeb](https://huggingface.co/datasets/tiiuae/falcon-refinedweb) enhanced with curated corpora.
-It is made available under the [TII Falcon LLM License](https://huggingface.co/tiiuae/falcon-7b/blob/main/LICENSE.txt).**
+It is made available under the Apache 2.0 license.**

 *Paper coming soon* 😊.